asfarley/ruby-bruteforce/README.md

-These two scripts allow a user to generate a list of password permutations based on a known password format and sequentially test each password on an executable.
+These two scripts allow a user to generate a list of password permutations based on a known password format and sequentially test each password on an Windows GUI executable.

 Useage example:
 ```>> gp.rb > perms.txt```